Bell inequalities in 2-2 scattering: Introduction

 {\it Findings--Bootstrap:} Next we summarize the key features that we observe using the S-matrix bootstrap.
 Over the last few years, attempts have been made to revive the old S-matrix bootstrap program using clever numerical techniques--see \cite{Kruczenski:2022lot} for a review.
 This program is still in its infancy and no doubt there will be exciting progress to be made over the next several years.
 Nevertheless, we will take what numerical bootstrap data is readily available and use that to examine the Bell inequalities.
 We begin with photons.
 In \cite{joaophoton}, 2-2 scattering of photons was bootstrapped by assuming that the amplitudes arise in a unitary theory where the massive particles have been integrated out.
 This gives a theory space which is distinguished by low energy Wilson coefficients, the dominant one being the ratio $f_2/g_2$.
 One of the main goals of \cite{joaophoton} was to examine bounds on the ratios of these Wilson coefficients that arise using the full non-perturbative untarity, which includes contributions from loops.
-It was shown that $-1\leq f_2/g_2\leq 1$ which is the same that arises from dispersive considerations \cite{vichi1, spin1}.
+It was shown that $-1\leq f_2/g_2\leq 1$ which is the same that arises from dispersive considerations \cite{Bellazzini:2019xts,vichi1, spin1}.
 The S-matrix data is publicly available.
 We use this data and focus on the S-matrices that lie on the boundary of the allowed theory space.
-Our main focus will be the theory space (in the notation of \cite{joaophoton}\footnote{Since \cite{joaophoton} provides the data at discrete values of $f_2/g_2$, we are unable to do a fine-grained analysis using their data.}.) spanned by the normalized 12-derivative Wilson coefficient $g_4/g_2^2$ and the normalized 8-derivative Wilson coefficient $f_2/g_2$.
+Our main focus will be the theory space (in the notation of \cite{joaophoton}\cite{foot1}.) spanned by the normalized 12-derivative Wilson coefficient $g_4/g_2^2$ and the normalized 8-derivative Wilson coefficient $f_2/g_2$.
 The QED 1-loop values give $f_2/g_2=-\frac{3}{11}=-0.\bar{27}$, while $g_4/g_2^2\sim 1/\alpha^2\gg 1$.
 The theory space boundary found in \cite{joaophoton} was an $O(10^{-2})$ lower bound on $g_4/g_2^2$ as a function of $f_2/g_2\in[-1,1]$.
 This essentially means that QED sits deep inside the allowed region and not on the boundary.
 However, at low energies we do not expect the higher Wilson coefficients to contribute much, and as such the EFT analysis should continue to hold even for these S-matrices, which can be thought of as strongly coupled cousins of QED.

 The main conclusion that we have for the photon bootstrap data is that we find the same EFT boundary mentioned above which separates Bell violating theories from Bell non-violating theories, valid not just at low energies but up to a scale that is roughly 30 times the electron mass.
 This is not unexpected for two reasons.
 First, $\alpha$ runs with energies.
 As mentioned above, including the 2-loop value \cite{dunne} $f_2/g_2=-\frac{3}{11}-\frac{130 \alpha }{363 \pi }\approx-0.2736,$ using $\alpha=1/137$.
 Since $\alpha$ becomes larger at higher energies, we can expect that the value for $|f_2/g_2|$ which determines the Bell violating boundary will become bigger than $-0.2736$.
 The numerical S-matrix data appears to supports this expectation.
 Next, as we mentioned above QED is deep inside the allowed region.
 At higher energies, the contribution of the higher Wilson coefficients will become important.